Finding Bugs in Short Proofs: The Metamathematics of Resolution Lower Bounds: Introduction

 \begin{problem}[Informal] Given (query access to) a subexponential-size resolution proof $\Pi$ that claims to be a proof of the pigeonhole principle, find an invalid derivation in $\Pi$. \end{problem} \end{mdframed}

-For any proof complexity lower bound stated as ``the tautology $\phi$ requires proof length greater than $s$ in the proof system $P$'', we can define an associated search problem: Given a purported $P$-proof $\Pi$ of length at most $s$ that claims to prove $\phi$, find an invalid derivation in $\Pi$.
-With appropriate formalization (see \autoref{sec: settings}), these refuter problems are \emph{$\NP$ search problems} and are \emph{total} if and only if their underlying lower bounds are \emph{true}.
-Therefore, their computational complexity can be studied through the classical theory of $\TFNP$ \cite{MegiddoP91}.
+For any proof complexity lower bound of the form ``the tautology $\phi$ requires proof length greater than $s$ in the proof system $P$'', we can define an associated search problem: Given a purported $P$-proof $\Pi$ of $\phi$ with length at most $s$, find an invalid derivation in $\Pi$.
+With the appropriate formalization (see \autoref{sec: settings}), these refuter problems are \emph{$\NP$ search problems} and are \emph{total} if and only if their underlying lower bounds hold.
+Therefore, their computational complexity can be studied using the theory of $\TFNP$ \cite{MegiddoP91}.
+As elaborated in \autoref{sec: more backgrounds}, the complexity of refuter problems reflects the metamathematical difficulty of proving the corresponding lower bounds, thereby providing a purely computational framework for analyzing the difficulty of proving such lower bounds.

+In this paper, we initiate the study of refuter problems in proof complexity and take the first step by studying these problems for \emph{resolution} lower bounds.
+Resolution serves as a natural first step for exploring the metamathematics of proof lower bounds for two main reasons:

+\begin{enumerate}[(i)] \item First, resolution is a well-studied proof system, largely due to its fundamental connections to SAT-solving and automated theorem provers \cite{DavisP60,DavisLL62}. \Krajicek even estimates that ``there are perhaps more papers published about proof complexity of resolution than about all remaining proof complexity topics combined'' \cite[Chapter 13]{krajicek_proof_complexity}. \item Second, significant progress has already been made in proving lower bounds against resolution \cite{Haken85, Urquhart87, ChvatalS88,beame1996simplified, Ben-SassonW01}, suggesting that investigating the metamathematics of resolution lower bounds is a promising avenue. \end{enumerate}

+We study several important resolution lower bounds, including those for the pigeonhole principle~\cite{Haken85,beame1996simplified}, Tseitin tautologies~\cite{Urquhart87,Schoning97}, and random CNF formulas~\cite{ChvatalS88}.
+In our study, we introduce a new syntactic subclass of decision-tree $\TFNP$, denoted as $\rwPHP(\PLS)$, which can be thought of as a randomized version of $\PLS$, residing slightly above $\PLS$ in the $\TFNP$ hierarchy\footnote{The formal definition and properties of $\rwPHP(\PLS)$ are presented in \autoref{sec: rwPHP(PLS)}.}.

+At a high level, we show that resolution \emph{width} lower bounds are captured by $\PLS$, while resolution \emph{size} lower bounds are captured by $\rwPHP(\PLS)$.